 Luckily there are some US medical schools that have programs that teach chronic pain care with an interdisciplinary approach.
 Namely at the Mayo Clinic, Cleveland Clinic, and the Haley Veteran’s Administration (VA) hospital in Tampa, Florida.
 Unfortunately the number of programs such as these have been decreasing since the 1990s.
 Dr. Schatman says that a study published in 1999 indicated that there were over 1000 programs in the country.
 Now, it is down to fewer than 30.
 Curiously, this decrease of programs coincides with the increase of opioid prescriptions.

 While interdisciplinary pain clinics are certainly needed they might not always be accessible enough.
 People living in remote or small towns face obstacles accessing this kind of treatment.
-The Aivo Program is one solution to this.
+Aivo's pain management program is one solution to this.
 Our program operates from the kind of interdisciplinary approach Dr. Schatman argues for.
 In addition it is accessible regardless of physical location as it is delivered over a mobile app.
 Our team evaluates the data of each participant and personalizes the program to fit their needs.
 This is the future of chronic pain care.